 America has voted, and the world now prepares for a Republican presidency.
 What will a Trump-led government mean for investments here in New Zealand?
-Milford’s Frances Sweetman talks with Ryan Bridge about initial market reaction, the impact for New Zealand, and what it could mean for your KiwiSaver.
+Milford’s Frances Sweetman talks with Ryan Bridge about initial market reaction, the impact for New Zealand, and what it could mean for your KiwiSaver money.

 Watch.